fabacab/tumblr-crosspostr/readme.txt

 = What if I edit a post that has been cross-posted? =

-If you edit or delete a post, changes will appear on Tumblr accordingly.
+If you edit or delete a post, changes will appear on or disappear from Tumblr accordingly.

 = Can I cross-post Private posts from WordPress to Tumblr? =

 Yes.
 Tumblr Crosspostr respects the WordPress post visibility setting and supports cross-posting private posts to Tumblr.
 Editing the visibility setting of your WordPress post will update your Tumblr cross-post with the new setting, as well.

+= Can I cross-post custom post types? =

+Yes.
+By default, Tumblr Crosspostr only crossposts `post` post types, but you can enable or disable other post types from the plugin's settings screen.

+If you're a plugin developer, you can easily make your custom post types work well with Tumblr Crosspostr by implementing the `tumblr_crosspostr_save_post_types`, `tumblr_crosspostr_meta_box_post_types`, and `tumblr_crosspostr_prepared_post` filter hooks.
+See [Other Notes](https://wordpress.org/plugins/tumblr-crosspostr/other_notes/) for coding details.

 = Is Tumblr Crosspostr available in languages other than English? =